MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-stack.md

 ## Create or validate your SPN

 An SPN provides role-based credentials so that processes outside of Azure can connect to and interact with resources.
-You’ll need an SPN with contributor access and the attributes specified in these instructions to use with your Azure DevOps pipeline.
+You need an SPN with contributor access and the attributes specified in these instructions to use with your Azure DevOps pipeline.

 As a user of Azure Stack Hub you don’t have the permission to create the SPN.
-You’ll need to request this principal from your cloud operator.
-The instructions are being provided here so you can create the SPN if you’re a cloud operator, or you can validate the SPN if you’re a developer using an SPN in your workflow provided by a cloud operator.
+You need to request this principal from your cloud operator.
+The instructions are being provided here so you can create the SPN if you’re a cloud operator  You can validate the SPN if you’re a developer using an SPN in your workflow provided by a cloud operator.

-The cloud operator will need to create the SPN using Azure CLI.
+The cloud operator needs to create the SPN using Azure CLI.

 The following code snippets are written for a Windows machine using the PowerShell prompt with [Azure CLI for Azure Stack Hub](/azure-stack/user/azure-stack-version-profiles-azurecli2).
 If you’re using CLI on a Linux machine and bash, either remove the line extension or replace them with a `\`.